Coconut beers. The possibilities and flavor combinations are endless, despite many coconuts getting added to porters or stouts exclusively.

 Lickinghole Creek Craft Brewery,“Virginia’s farm brewery,” takes coconut to another level by making this tropical ingredient the star of its quadruple.
 This quad, made with a Belgian candi sugar that has both beet sugar and date sugar at its heart, uses coconut as a complimentary flavor to the dark complexity, malty goodness, and esters present in the quad.
-This beer is the younger sibling to Coconut Delight, the winner of a silver medal in the 2016 World Beer Cup, which is Coconut Quad aged in rum barrels.
+This beer is the younger sibling to Coconut Delight, the winner of a silver medal in Field Beer category at the 2016 World Beer Cup, which is Coconut Quad aged in rum barrels.

 CraftBeer.com is fully dedicated to small and independent U.S. breweries.
 We are published by the Brewers Association, the not-for-profit trade group dedicated to promoting and protecting America’s small and independent craft brewers.
 Stories and opinions shared on CraftBeer.com do not imply endorsement by or positions taken by the Brewers Association or its members.